3.1 Eligibility criteria are reviewed annually.

 4.4 In order to retain their Brunel - Beaconhouse Academic Excellence Scholarship, students must evidence their Academic Excellence by maintaining a First Class profile at the end of level 1 and level 2.
 This profile is based on that which must be achieved in order to obtain a First Class Honours Degree.
 A student must achieve the requirements set out in Senate Regulation 2 Appendix A.

-4.5 Subject to meeting annual progression criteria, the full tuition fee will waived for each year of a full time course, up to a maximum of three years excluding the placement year, subject to the student meeting annual progression criteria.
+4.5 Subject to meeting annual progression criteria, the full tuition fee will be waived for each year of a full-time course, up to a maximum of three years excluding the placement year, subject to the student meeting annual progression criteria.

 4.6 Where a scholarship award spans more than one year, students will be written to in September to confirm ongoing eligibility to receive their scholarship/bursary award.

-4.7 All awards will comprise a full tuition fee waiver off the cost of tuition fees for the academic year 2017/18.
+4.7 All awards will consist of a full tuition fee waiver of the cost of tuition fees for the academic year 2019.
 This fee waiver will be continued in subsequent years and is not applicable to any additional fees such as resubmission or module resit fees.

 4.8 The scholarship replaces the deposit of £3000.
 The scholarship winner will not be required to pay the £3000 deposit for their course in order to receive an unconditional offer and a Confirmation of Acceptance of Studies (CAS).